wBW Reviews Home | Owner Comments (Below)

 It's a very easy project and all you need is a couple of Posi-Taps (available from wBW) and some crimp-on female spade connectors to connect the new horn.
 Put a touch of blue Loctite on the nut, replace the panels and fender liners and you're done.

-I had some horns left over from the webBikeWorld mega-horn comparison review, including a pair of Stebel "Magnum" trumpet horns (review) that just aren't very loud; the Hella trumpet horns from the comparison, which I ended up using and which have a higher-pitched tone and are pretty loud.
+I had some horns left over from the webBikeWorld mega-horn comparison review, including a pair of Stebel “Magnum” trumpet horns (review) that just aren’t very loud and the Hella trumpet horns from that comparison, which I ended up using here because they have a higher-pitched tone and are pretty loud.

 I also still have a brand-new pair of Hella Supertone "pancake" horns (review), like I used on the horn installation for the Ducati GT1000, but those won't fit on the scooter.